Additional information available on the Sign Language Interpreter Preparation Department website.

 Program Learning Outcomes

-Upon completion of the Sign Language Interpreter Preparation program, students should be able to:
+Upon completion of the Sign Language Interpreter Preparation degree program, students should be able to:

 - Identify tenets of the Registry of Interpreters for the Deaf Code of Professional Conduct and apply professional practice to various scenarios